MicrosoftDocs/win32/desktop-src/AD/binding-to-well-known-objects-using-wkguid.md

-For example, to bind to the user container in a domain, specify **GUID\_USERS\_CONTAINER\_W** as "<XXXXX&gt;".
+For example, to bind to the user container in a domain, specify **GUID\_USERS\_CONTAINER\_W** as "<XXXXX>".

-"<container DN&gt;" is the distinguished name of the container object that has this object represented as a value in its **wellKnownObjects** property.
-For example, to bind to the users container in a domain, specify the domain distinguished name as the "<container DN&gt;".
+"<container DN>" is the distinguished name of the container object that has this object represented as a value in its **wellKnownObjects** property.
+For example, to bind to the users container in a domain, specify the domain distinguished name as the "<container DN>".

 For example, to bind to the users container of the domain Fabrikam.com, use the following binding string.